Feyerabend/ABC80/abc802/README.md

 and Ericsson attempting their own variations.
 However, full compatibility with the IBM PC emerged as the only viable option.
-IBM PC hardware became synonymous with personal computing, leading to a decline in loyalty towards domestically produced computers. *Benchmarks* played a different role in determining the best performance for the price.
+IBM PC hardware became synonymous with personal computing, leading to a decline in loyalty towards domestically produced computers.
+Benchmarks played a distinct role in evaluating performance relative to cost, and the emergence of computer clones from Asia contributed to lower prices in the market.

-Microsoft played a significant role by providing BASIC support for various computer hardware, expanding their influence through adaptations and widespread adoption.
-Early on they leveraged cross-compiling BASIC interpreters to various CPUs, and later developed extended versions like Visual BASIC.
+Microsoft played a crucial role in the computer industry by offering comprehensive BASIC support for a wide range of computer hardware.
+They extended their influence by adapting and widely adopting their BASIC programming language.
+In the early stages, Microsoft employed cross-compilation techniques to create BASIC interpreters for different CPUs.
+As time progressed, they further developed and introduced enhanced versions such as Visual BASIC.
+This strategic approach contributed to Microsoft's growth and influence in the industry.

-The industry faced a choice between competing with the IBM PC/Microsoft DOS track or developing their own UNIX-based systems.
-Diab AB and Microsoft ventured into UNIX, but the market shifted as hardware improved and prices dropped, reducing the significance of resource sharing.
+The computer industry was confronted with a decision: either to compete within the IBM PC/Microsoft DOS track or to pursue the development of their own UNIX-based systems.
+Companies like Diab AB and Microsoft, for instance, ventured into UNIX with their respective offerings, D-NIX and Xenix.
+However, as hardware technology advanced and prices decreased, the market underwent a shift.
+The importance of resource sharing, which was a key advantage of UNIX systems, diminished during this period.
+Consequently, the industry's attention shifted away from UNIX-based systems and towards other alternatives, particularly MS/PC-DOS (Microsoft/IBM PC Disk Operating System).

-Apple demonstrated an alternative path by focusing on hardware-software integration and user-friendly design.
+But Apple demonstrated an alternative path by focusing on hardware-software integration and user-friendly design.
 Their success extended beyond business to education, music, and art.
 Other companies with computers like Atari ST and Commodore Amiga targeted similar markets, but Apple stood out with programs like spreadsheets and desktop publishing, revealing the potential for a broader market.
+In the mid-80s, Apple Macintosh did not achieve the level of success they had anticipated or hoped for.

 Had the Swedish computer industry taken a different path, such as adopting Apple's approach and capitalizing on the strong hardware-software integration